celalaygar/ReactJS-ReduxToolkit-MultibleReducer/README.md

 # React JS & Redux Toolkit Multible Reducer

-This repo is about how to use multible reducer with Redux Toolkit in React js
+This repo is about how to use multible reducer with Redux Toolkit in React js.

+This project is about how to use multible reducer and redux toolkit.
+There are two reducers called counter and authentication.

 #### how to create REACT JS Project